Aligning Text, Images, and 3D Structure Token-by-Token: Introduction

 Our structured 3D modality encodes a scene as a list of its objects, where every object is specified by its 3D shape (\eg, 3D mesh, 3DGS), type, 3D position, 3D size and 3D pose, shown in Fig.~\ref{fig:teaser}.
 This modality captures aspects of the physical world that are not directly conveyed through language or images alone.
 Additionally, it slots naturally into the unified token space shared by language and vision through an object-by-object tokenization scheme that integrates seamlessly with image and text tokens, so any modality can serve as input or output.
 As a result, it supports a broad range of tasks in 3D, such as image generation conditioned on the 3D scene structure (3D → image), predicting 3D objects, their shapes and locations from a single image (image → 3D), and language-guided object-centric 3D editing (3D + image + text → 3D + image) -- all within the same model design -- shown in Fig.~\ref{fig:task-teaser}.
 These capabilities can reshape workflows.
 Robots can parse an image into a 3D scene composed of 3D objects, while designers can create complex scenes of objects through language in one forward pass of an LLM instead of wrestling with hard-to-use software like Blender.

 But, how does one design and train an LLM that aligns this structured 3D modality with image and text?
 While there is extensive work on language-only~\cite{achiam2023gpt,grattafiori2024llama3herdmodels,team2023gemini} or vision-and-language models~\cite{tong2024cambrian,laurenccon2024matters,beyer2024paligemma}, there is limited work on training with an additional structured 3D modality.
 We explore the vast design space and evaluate the impact of design choices in architecture, training strategies, data representation, modality-specific objectives, and more.
 Our testbed consists of four core 3D tasks -- image generation, recognition, instruction-following, and question-answering -- and four challenging datasets, both synthetic and real-world.
-Through an extensive ``cookbook'' of rigorously validated empirical findings we hope to provide guidelines to design 3D-aligned multi-modal LLMs.
-We then extend our findings to demonstrate the effectiveness of our unified LLM framework, \llm3 (Greek for ``3D cube"), to single-view 3D reconstruction of complex object geometries via a tokenization technique for 3D shape encodings.
-Finally, we apply our model to real-world domains of indoor and outdoor scenes for the task of image-based 3D object recognition, where we show that our model can outperform prior vision specialists designed for the task.
+Through an extensive ``cookbook'' of rigorously validated empirical findings we hope to provide guidelines to design 3D-aligned multi-modal LLMs, including guidelines on tokenizing complex 3D shapes.
+We demonstrate the effectiveness of our unified LLM framework, \llm3 (Greek for ``3D cube''), on single-view 3D reconstruction of complex object geometries.
+Finally, we apply our model to real-world domains of indoor and outdoor scenes for the task of image-based 3D object recognition, where we show that our model can tackle tasks that previously required task-specific vision specialists.